By Kim Ashmore, teacher and writer

 Songs, nursery rhymes and chants are a great way to introduce younger children to the sounds of English.
 Many chants and nursery rhymes are repetitive and easy to remember, and your child will not need to be able to read or write English.
 You'll find some traditional songs and nursery rhymes on LearnEnglish Kids.
 Listen to the songs, learn them together and sing the rhymes wherever and whenever you like – in the car, on the way to school, at bathtime!

 - Listening to stories

-Create a character with a name of the sound you want to focus on like /dz/ which is the sound of the 'J' in 'Jack'.
-Ask your child to draw Jack and then think of all the things that Jack likes that start with the same sound, for example, juggling, jam, Japanese food etc. Now draw these things around the picture of Jack.
-Here is an example using a character called 'Harriet' to focus on the /h/ sound:
+Create a character with a name which starts with the sound you want to focus on, like /dz/ which is the sound of the 'J' in 'Jack'.
+Ask your child to draw Jack and then think of all the things that Jack likes that start with the same sound, for example juggling, jam, Japanese food, etc. Now draw these things around the picture of Jack.

-Choose one word, for example, chair.
-Ask your child to draw the word, and next to the picture write (or draw) words that have the same sound for example, hair, hare, wear, pear.
-Here is an example:
+Play a rhyming game by choosing one word, for example, chair.
+Ask your child to draw the word, and next to the picture write (or draw) words that have the same sound, for example hair, hare, wear, pear.